 The project seeks to:

-•understand the existing models of knowledge exchange in the North East, selected primarily from the Centres of Excellence programme associated with the North East Region Strategy for Success; and
+- understand the existing models of knowledge exchange in the North East, selected primarily from the Centres of Excellence programme associated with the North East Region Strategy for Success

 It accomplishes this by using a multi-method approach, including network mapping, and online surveys to measure the level and type of interaction between members of the North East academic and business communities.

 The survey gauges the level of interaction between individuals in two Centres of Excellence and various ‘mechanisms’ or institutions of knowledge exchange in the North East.